 Simply email email@example.com

 – tell him your dates and group size.
 Max public group size is 8.
-Larger groups possible for private groups.
+Larger groups possible for private bookings.

 Wine Tasting Tbilisi